Diving cylinder: Gas calculations

 It is necessary to know the approximate length of time that a diver can breathe from a given cylinder so that a safe dive profile can be planned.

 There are two parts to this problem: The capacity of the cylinder and the consumption by the diver.

-The cylinder's capacity to store gas
+Capacity to store gas

 Two features of the cylinder determine its gas carrying capacity: